-Without sufficient butyrate, Th2 dominance, autoimmunity, and mast-cell activation are inevitable.
+Th2 dominance, autoimmunity, and mast-cell activation are inevitable without sufficient butyrate.

-Butyrate is the primary energy source for the intestines, which consume up to 95% of butyrate.
+The primary energy source of the intestines (which consume up to 95% of butyrate)

-High levels of butyrate result in metabolic programming.
+High levels of butyrate also result in metabolic programming.
 Butyrate;

-Interestingly, aside from being produced by bacterial fermentation, butyrate can also be produced in smaller amounts by our cells through fatty acid oxidation itself.
+Interestingly, besides being produced by bacterial fermentation, butyrate can also be produced in smaller amounts by our cells.

-Without sufficient butyrate, energy dis-homeostasis is inevitable, resulting in obesity, metabolic syndrome, fatty liver, and mitochondrial issues.
+Without sufficient butyrate, energy homeostasis is impossible, resulting in obesity, metabolic syndrome, fatty liver, and mitochondrial issues.